yuqiao/KanbanView/README.md

 ## Application

+The Kanban Application allows you to visualize the Things3 database following the Kanban approach (focused on tasks or on projects).
+It also includes some visualizations.
+There are different implementations of the application available.

+The **static** version creates a snapshot of the current status and writes an HTML file to ```kanban-static.html```: `make run`.

+The **dynamic** version runs a web application at [http://localhost:15000/kanban.html](http://localhost:15000/kanban.html) and updates the GUI via JavaScript automatically using the **Web Service**: `make run-api`.

-The **KanbanView.app** version encapsulates the scripts into an easy to use standalone macOS bundle.
-Note: when you've downloaded the file not [from the AppStore](https://apps.apple.com/us/app/kanbanview/id1507458952?mt=12&UO=kanbanview.app), as the App is not digitally signed then, you need to `right click` on the icon and then select `Open` to start KanbanView for the first time.
+The **app** version runs a macOS application via `make run-app`.
+You can also create a compiled bundle **KanbanView.app** version that encapsulates the scripts into an easy to use standalone macOS application.

 Dark mode: